The Democratic Coalition

 The Democratic Coalition, formerly known as the Democratic Coalition Against Trump, is an American Super PAC founded in 2016 by Nathan Lerner, Scott Dworkin, and Jon Cooper for the purpose of opposing Donald Trump, with a fundraising goal of $20 million by Election Day.
 It was originally known as the Keep America Great PAC.

-The super PAC has garnered attention and notorietty for only spending about 0.3 percent of its budget to support Democratic Party political candidates, while also engaging in "self-dealing."
+The super PAC has garnered attention and notoriety for only spending about 0.3 percent of its budget to support Democratic Party political candidates, while also engaging in "self-dealing".

 Formation

 The organization was co-founded by Scott Dworkin and Jon Cooper in 2016, along with Nathan Lerner, Chuck Westover, and Jarad Geldner.
 Dworkin serves as the Coalition's current executive director, as well as host of the Dworkin Report podcast, Series Editor of Meet the Candidates 2020: A voter's guide, and former deputy director for the 2009 Presidential Inaugural Committee and the 2012 Democratic National Convention in Charlotte.
 Dworkin is the group's current custodian of record.
 Cooper, the Founding Chairman of the organization is a former Democratic majority leader of the Suffolk County (NY) Legislature and the Long Island campaign chairman for President Barack Obama.
 Cooper left the Coalition in early 2020 to take a position on the Joe Biden for President campaign.